 - $275 in the 3rd year

 10 years later, your premium may actually rise to $450 per month for coverage!
-This example illustrates why people have a tendency to shy away from this type of policy.
+This example illustrates why people tend to shy away from this type of policy.

-Most people would rather plan their budget around a fixed expense. 🙂
+Most people would instead plan their budget around a fixed expense.

 To determine your level premium, life insurance companies add up the payments for each year in the 10 year term and divide it by 10.

-It’s very important to lock in for as long of a level term as you think you might possibly need for coverage.
+It’s essential to lock in for as long of a level term as you think you might need for coverage.
 In a nutshell, once the level term is up, your premiums will skyrocket.